psweens/Reanimate/README.md

-# Reanimate: Microvascular Fluid & Mass Transport Solver
+# Reanimate: Microvascular Fluid & Mass Transport Simulator

 Reanimate is a C++ library to simulate fluid and mass transport in microvascular tissue.
 The main goal of this project is to provide a simple and flexible framework to simulate blood flow, interstitial flow, and tracer or drug delivery in large microvascular networks.